psychemedia/sin-eater-resources/resources/SCPGT_scapegoat-transference-evil-frazer.md

-he appears to have taken it for granted that the practice of placing bread and salt upon the breast of a corpse was a survival of the custom of “ sin-eating,” his evidence must be received with caution.
+he appears to have taken it for granted that the practice of placing bread and salt upon the breast of a corpse was a survival of the custom of "sin-eating," his evidence must be received with caution.
 He repeated his statement, in somewhat vaguer terms, at a meeting